Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Skills*: Coercion 1, Cool 1, Leadership 1, Melee 2, Streetwise 3, Vigilance 1

 *Talents*:
-* **Adversary 1**: Passive; Upgrade difficulty of all combat checks against this target once.
+* **Adversary 1**: Passive; Upgrade the difficulty of all combat checks against this target once.

 *Abilities*: None.

 Equipment:
-* **Large Sharpened Knife** : Melee; Damage 5; Critical 3; Range (Engaged); Pierce 2.
+* **Large Sharpened Knife**: Melee; Damage 5; Critical 3; Range (Engaged); Pierce 2.
 * Heavy leather clothing: +2 soak.

 ---

-*Crimeboss* (Nemesis)
+*Crime Boss* (Nemesis)

-As black market empires vye for supremacy in all the many localities of the city, the crimeboss sits at the head of the empire and oversees operations.
-The most notable bosses weild power not dissimilar to that of a minor cabinet minister: they command a small army in lackeys and possess reasonable stockpiles of weapons, technology and wealth.
-In some cases, their territory is under near complete control, the local militia, businesses and press all in cosy relations with the the boss and his associates.
-Should you cross a crimeboss, it can feel as if half the very city itself has turned against you.
+As black market empires vie for supremacy in all the many localities of the city, the crime boss sits at the head of the empire and oversees operations.
+The most notable bosses wield power not dissimilar to that of a minor cabinet minister: they command a small army of lackeys and possess reasonable stockpiles of weapons, technology and wealth.
+In some cases, their territory is under near complete control, the local militia, businesses and press all in cosy relations with the boss and his associates.
+Should you cross a crime boss, it can feel as if half the very city itself has turned against you.

 *Combat/Social/General Power Level*: 8/6/5